-In this article, we will discuss the benefits of using an attendance tracker in your company.
-We will look at the best way to track employee time and attendance.
+An attendance tracker brings many benefits to your company.
+We will show you the best ways to track employee time and attendance.
 We will also look at the advantages of monitoring employee schedules and how using time tracking software can help your company boost efficiency and productivity.
 Not to mention, provide you with a free attendance tracker for you to use right away!

 In the past, HR departments did everything by hand.
 Employees would punch a card into a clocking-in machine to obtain a timestamp.
 Employers then used these cards as timesheets so that they knew how many hours each employee had worked each week and how much they needed to pay them.

 These days most companies use spreadsheets or an automated attendance tracker to monitor and record when their employees work.
 This makes time tracking much easier to manage and frees up time for HR professionals to focus on other matters.

 With the growing popularity of flexible working, it is more important than ever for organisations to find a reliable solution that creates and maintains an accurate record of their employees’ hours.
 Some choose to use manual systems such as Excel spreadsheets, and others opt to automate the process with a digital attendance tracker.
 It is crucial that you pick the best method for your company.
 If you fail to keep accurate records then it could have important legal implications, not to mention the negative effect on attendance and productivity.

 Staff absences are unavoidable.
 At some point or another employees will need to take time off for sick leave, bereavement, child care or annual leave.
 As an employer, it is vital that you have a reliable attendance tracker in place to keep track of the hours that each employee works.